HUSKY: Humanoid Skateboarding System via Physics-Aware Whole-Body Control: Conclusion and Future Work

-\textbf{Onboard Vision.} The limited camera field of view prevents reliable observation of the board and wheel–ground interactions, restricting perception-driven feedback in the control loop.
+\textbf{Perception Integration.} The limited camera field of view prevents reliable observation of the board and wheel–ground interactions, restricting perception-driven feedback in the control loop.
 Incorporating visual state estimation is important for enabling perception-aware skateboarding control.

 \textbf{Complex Terrains.} Current experiments are conducted on relatively simple terrains, whereas human skateboarders routinely perform in complex environments such as skateparks while executing acrobatic maneuvers.
 Extending our framework to such scenarios will require richer motion priors and terrain-adaptive control strategies.